 I am the Executive Director for Population Health at Spectrum Health Lakeland (SHL) in St. Joseph, Michigan.
-In this role, I support the strategic efforts to improve the health of the regional population.
+In this role, I support strategic efforts to improve the health of the regional population.

 Since 2018, I have been a commissioner of the city of St. Joseph.
 I am also a member of the Downtown Development Planning Committee and I have served on a number of boards within our community, including the Edgewater Bank Board, Benton Harbor Promise Zone, the Berrien County Mental Health Authority, and Cornerstone Alliance.

-I’ve been a keynoter, a panelist, and a moderator at conferences throughout the U.S., Canada, and Europe on a variety of topics, including social exclusion, the social determinants of mental health, mental health impact assessment, and health equity as well as social problems such as poverty, unemployment, food insecurity, incarceration, violence, homelessness.
+I’ve been a keynoter, a panelist, and a moderator at conferences throughout the U.S., Canada, and Europe on topics including social exclusion, the social determinants of mental health, mental health impact assessment, and health equity as well as social problems such as poverty, unemployment, food insecurity, incarceration, violence, homelessness.
 For a list of select presentations please see my CV.

 Nov 6th: Training – Adverse Childhood Experiences, Watervliet Community Schools (Michigan)

 November 15th: Presentation – Society of History and Racial Equity Annual Summit on Racism

 December 3rd: Panel Moderator – Modern Health Care Magazine, Social Determinants of Behavioral Health, Detroit, MI

 December 6th: Training – Adverse Childhood Experiences for Children’s Advocacy Center of Southwest Michigan